airqui/tpecal/README.md

 -> for scans (threshold scan, holdscan, etc) ./tpecalana
-    input_folder  == full path last subrun folder, containing converted root files.
-For No scan runs, this is the output_folder == relative path to the ouptut folder, which should be in input_folder/output_folder. analysis_type == scurves, holdscan" << std::endl;
+    input_folder  = full path last subrun folder, containing converted root files.
+For No scan runs, this is the output_folder = relative path to the ouptut folder, which should be in input_folder/output_folder. analysis_type = scurves, holdscan"
-    enabled_chips == Number of enabled chips per dif (default 16) step          == in case of scans, the number of channels in each subrun (default 8) buffer        == buffer to analyze (for scans) 0-14.
+    enabled_chips = Number of enabled chips per dif (default 16) step          = in case of scans, the number of channels in each subrun (default 8) buffer        = buffer to analyze (for scans) 0-14.
 If 15, all are analyzed together. (default 0)

 -> for single file monitoring or analysis
 ./tpecalana